 Where In The World Is Your Medication Made, and How Did It Come To Be?

-Where Are Pharmaceuticals Made, and How Are They Produced?
+Where Are Prescription Drugs Made, and How Are They Produced?

 In 2016, American doctors dispensed 2.9 billion drugs to patients.
-Have you ever stopped to consider, just where are pharmaceuticals made?
+Have you ever stopped to consider, just where are drugs made?
 I know that I’ve never considered this when taking a tablet.